AI investment is surging, and so is the pressure on supply chain leaders to turn potential into profit.

 Stage 4: Multi-agent orchestration

-The most transformation-ready organizations reach this point, morphing into an AI-native, naturally autonomous operation.
-They employ AI capabilities from third parties but also develop and deploy their own on an extensible platform.
-This allows domain experts to create custom agents, plugins, and automated skills designed according to the specifications of their business needs.
+The most transformation-ready organizations become truly AI-native and largely autonomous.
+Beyond adopting AI capabilities from third parties, they develop and deploy their own through an extensible platform.
+This means domain experts can create custom agents, install plugins, and add automated skills designed exactly to the specifications of the business.

-At this point, the AI operates with much higher levels of autonomy.
-Agents are deployed to the full potential to autonomously undertake a wide range of tasks, whether that’s anticipating changes, automatically analyzing new data, or taking independent action to adapt to market conditions as they emerge.
-They can do so individually, or within an interconnected multi-agent system where several work in tandem, each dedicated to, and governing, a particular domain within the operation.
+At this point, AI runs at the highest level of autonomy.
+Agents are used to their full potential — analyzing new data, adapting to market conditions as they emerge, and taking independent action across the operation.
+Agents do so individually, or within an interconnected multi-agent system where several work in tandem, each dedicated to and governing a particular domain within the business.

-Humans now focus solely on strategic oversight, out-of-the-box creativity, resolving edge cases, and imparting their contextual experience.
-The nature of their roles has evolved around human-in-the-loop functionality: overseeing agent goals or supervising autonomous processes.
-Humans are also largely responsible for maintaining accountability, setting clear governance frameworks for autonomous technology.
+Humans focus solely on strategic oversight, creative problem-solving, and imparting their contextual experience.
+Their roles have evolved to human-in-the-loop: overseeing agent goals and supervising autonomous processes.
+They are also largely responsible for maintaining accountability, such as setting clear governance frameworks for autonomous technology.

 What does this look like in practice?